THE HEEL TEAM

 Dr. Edwards (she/her) is an educational psychologist.
 Her research and scholarly expertise include school safety at the intersections of race, class, and gender, the critical wellness and academic outcomes of Student of Color, and culturally relevant and sustaining teaching pedagogy.
 She is a certified K-6 teacher with over ten years of experience teaching, mentoring, and directing out-of-school-time programming for youth from underserved communities across the country.

-Sergio Barragán is a first-year Curriculum & Instruction PhD student in the Lynch School of Education and Human Development at Boston College.
+Sergio Barragán is a Curriculum & Instruction PhD student in the Lynch School of Education and Human Development at Boston College.
 He is interested in studying how social and racial dynamics affect student experiences with school discipline and analyzing the outcomes of these experiences.

 Dr. Molly Richard (she/they) is an interdisciplinary social scientist whose research aims to inform strategies to prevent and end homelessness.
 Molly’s current research focuses on understanding and addressing racial inequities in homelessness and measuring the extent of hidden forms of housing insecurity, including doubled-up homelessness.
 Molly’s recent work has been supported by the National Science Foundation and appears in the Journal of Urban Affairs, Housing Policy Debate, and American Journal of Community Psychology.
 Currently, Molly is a Postdoctoral Scholar at Boston University’s Center for Innovation in Social Science (CISS).
 Dr. Richard completed a PhD in Community Research and Action (2023), an interdisciplinary program in the Department of Human and Organizational Development at Vanderbilt University that emphasizes policy-relevant scholarship.
 Prior to graduate school, Molly was a member of the research team at C4 Innovations and worked in the field of human services.
 Molly lives in East Providence, Rhode Island and grew up in Waltham, Massachusetts.